serilog/serilog-settings-configuration/README.md

 }
 ```

-`MinimumLevel` section also respect dynamic reload if the underlying provider supports it.
+`MinimumLevel` section also respects dynamic reload if the underlying provider supports it.

 ```csharp
 var configuration = new ConfigurationBuilder()